iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 ## Spent Addresses

-### What are spent addresses and why are they dangerous?
+### What are spent addresses, and why are they dangerous?

 In the original IOTA network, IOTA used Winternitz One Time Signatures (W-OTS): think of these as, more or less, an authenticator and validator for a transaction.
 These keys and signatures are highly secure against malicious attacks for signing transactions.
 But, on the downside, by signing a transaction, W-OTS reveals parts of a private key for the specific address tokens are being spent from.